 Likewise, the same study states that excessive exercise and psychological stress equally throw hormones out of balance (Meczekalski et al. 201416).

-However, as long as intermittent fasting is done correctly, it does not upset hormone balance in a negative sense.
+However, as long as intermittent fasting is done correctly, it does not upset hormone balance negatively.

 Intermittent fasting is, above all, flexible.
 That’s why it’s advisable to start with an intermittent fasting plan that fits into your daily routine and doesn’t create additional stress.

 If you can’t go without breakfast, skip dinner instead.
-If 16 hours of fasting per day is too much for you, start with 12 or 14.
+If 16 hours of fasting per day is too much, start with 12 or 14.

 Intermittent fasting doesn’t have to be a calorie restriction.
 Instead, it’s more of a concentration of food intake over time.